surajit883/farm-boundary-detection-sentinel2/README.md

 train_v2.ipynb: Jupyter notebook for model training. model_test_v2.py: Script to test and evaluate the trained model.
 ## Example Output
-After running the model, the predicted farm boundaries are stored in output/predict/, and NDVI data is stored in output/ndvi/.
+After running the model, the predicted farm boundaries are stored in output/predict/.